FilipeLarga/UI-Adventures/README.md

 # UI-Adventures
-A series of UI challenges to
+A series of UI challenges created to improve and explore web technologies.